-In Year 8 we begin to develop a deeper understanding of physical and human processes as we contrast the climate and ecosystems of the British Isles with those of Africa.
-We also consider varying levels development and urbanisation across Africa and Asia before looking at the features created by glaciation.
+In Year 8 we begin by discussing the impact of ice on the landscapes of the UK.
+We then aim to develop a deeper understanding of physical and human processes as we contrast the climate and ecosystems of the British Isles with those of Africa.
+We also consider varying levels development and urbanisation in Ghana and Nigeria.
 We end the year investigating issues associated with our dependence on energy.

 In Year 9 we delve deeper into our rapidly changing world, looking at the issues of food security with units on food and farming and population trends.
-In studying plate tectonics, coasts and coral reefs we aim to develop an appreciation of more complex areas of study.
+In studying plate tectonics, coasts and coral reefs we aim to develop an appreciation of more complex areas of study, including linking geology, physical processes and human activity to the landscape of the UK.

-We support our students in acquiring many transferable skills including handling data, comprehension, effective research, independent learning, communication skills from short sentences to full essays and resilience to carry project work through to its conclusion.
+We support our students in acquiring many transferable skills including handling data, comprehension, effective research, independent learning, communication skills, ranging from short sentences to full academic essays.
+We aim for resilience to carry work through to its best conclusion.

-Our Geography specific skills focus on interpreting maps, annotating images, presenting data and locating place, patterns and processes.
+Our geography specific skills focus on interpreting maps, annotating images, presenting data and locating places, patterns and processes.

 Each year there will be opportunities to study Geography outside the classroom.
 These will be informal investigations around the Turton School site.
-Further afield there will be opportunities to deepen map skills and ecosystems knowledge in deciduous woodland, explore the formation of waterfalls and investigate the unusual landforms of limestone karst landscapes.
+Further afield there will be opportunities to deepen map skills as well as explore the formation of waterfalls and investigate the unusual landforms of limestone karst landscape in the Yorkshire Dales and an understanding of glaciology in the Lake District.

 Pupils receive regular verbal and written feedback to promote their achievement and build their confidence.
-Progress is formally assessed by test and essay at the end of every unit and more regularly through assessed homework.
+Progress is formally assessed by test and an essay at the end of every unit and more regularly through assessed homework.

-There are also numerous opportunities for the students to peer assess their work and develop their own self-evaluation of strengths and weaknesses.
+There are also opportunities for the students to peer assess their work and develop their own self-evaluation of strengths and weaknesses.

-HOMEWOR K Homework will take a variety of forms: undertaking research on a specific topic, preparing summaries/presentations, spelling tests, memorisation activities and applying skills from lessons.
-Students are encouraged to watch the news for reporting of the many issues our global curriculum seeks to cover
+Homework will take a variety of forms: undertaking research on a specific topic, preparing summaries/presentations, spelling tests, memorisation activities and applying skills from lessons.
+Students are encouraged to watch the news for reporting of the many issues our global curriculum seeks to cover.

-Subject Leader: Mr P Koller
+Subject Leader: Mr S Tither